Pint-sized thrills: 15 best amusement parks for little kids (and the rest of the family, too)

 SeaWorld Orlando LightHouse

-Behind-the-scenes offerings vary from park to park, but you can make it a trip to remember by adding on a penguin encounter, dolphin swim, or sea lion tour (Photo: SeaWorld Parks & Entertainment)
+Behind-the-scenes offerings vary from park to park, but you can make it a trip to remember by adding on a penguin encounter, dolphin swim, or sea lion tour.
+(Photo: SeaWorld Parks & Entertainment)

 SeaWorld has locations in Orlando, San Antonio, and San Diego, and all three have kid-friendly rides, entertainment, and lots of opportunities to interact with aquatic animals.
 Each park has a unique Sesame Street area with rides, characters, and interactive play areas that young kids will love.

-ORLANDO BONUS: 13 Best Things to Do in Orlando (Besides Theme Parks)
+ORLANDO BONUS: 13 best things to do in Orlando (besides theme parks)

-If you can drag them away, they can also see whales, dolphins, sharks, and tropical fish.
+If you can drag them away, kids can also see whales, dolphins, sharks, and tropical fish.
 Behind-the-scenes offerings vary from park to park, but you can make it a trip to remember by adding on a penguin encounter, dolphin swim, or sea lion tour.

-6. Disneyland Park
+6. Disneyland Park at the Disneyland Resort

 Anaheim, California